hkassaei/workload-cluster-template/README.md

 # Crossplane + Flux + App using CloudSQL
-This demo shows how to use Crossplane and Flux to automate the provisioning of cloud infrastructure resources at scale, and by using GitOps principles.
+This repository is part (the workload cluster part) of a demo that shows how to use Crossplane and Flux to automate the provisioning of cloud infrastructure resources at scale, and by using GitOps principles.

-On high level, the solution relies on a management cluster that can be used to bootstrap and monitor the status of other workload clusters, where the applications/workloads are deployed.
+On high level, the solution relies on a 'management cluster' that can be used to bootstrap and monitor the status of other 'workload clusters', where the applications/workloads are deployed.

 By design, there was a goal to  not create too much dependency from workload clusters